He’d taken a photograph of his mother the day he left.

 The force was the strongest in the Universe.

-Denny lay in Bob’s arms and two homemade quilts.
-Outside, they heard the wind roar around the corner of the building.
+Denny lay in Bob’s arms wrapped in homemade quilts.
+Winter wind roared around the building.
 It was snowing.
-Denny lay with his head on Bob’s chest.

-“I did run away from home when I was 16.”
-Denny responded to Bob’s question.
-“My Daddy tried to make me read a book called, 69 Gay Street,” he focused on the light fixture on the ceiling of the darkened bedroom.
+“I ran away from home when I was 16.”
+Denny said.
+“My Daddy tried to make me read a book about gay men.”
+He was focused on the darkened light fixture on the ceiling.